excellalabs/blog-in-a-box/README.md

 This project is created to use the following:

 * A dev container.
 This will allow us to use VSCode to open this project within the dev container we've created, saving you a bunch of setup and hassle.
+It includes shortcut commands, recommended default extensions to make authoring easier, etc.
-  * Alternatively, you can use GitHub Codespaces and do this all in a web browser. (cool, right?!)
+  * Alternatively, you can use GitHub Codespaces and do this all in a web browser.
+The dev container can be used locally or in a browser. (cool, right?!)
   * Alternatively, you can open this on your local machine as long as you have the dependencies installed.
 * Jekyll -- a popular static site generator
 * Minimal mistakes -- a great, clean Jekyll theme that is highly customizable